Skip to content

 Disabling the OTEL and node-exporter daemonsets

-If there already is an OTEL/node-exporter daemonset in the cluster, and you don't want to install the ones bundled with DataRobot, you will need to disable it:
+If there is already an OTEL or node-exporter daemonset in the cluster and you don't want to install the ones bundled with DataRobot, disable them:

 datarobot-observability-core: